Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/overview.md

 | May 23, 2023 | TBD: Workflows and software at Arcadia                                        | This lesson covers an overview of the workflows and software packages that have been written for Arcadians, by Arcadians.
 We'll cover the Nextflow workflows that we have written (seqqc, hifi2genome, metagenomics, and phylorthology) and how you can use them.
 We'll also go over the software packages we have written or that are being written. |

 ## Previous trainings

+Note recordings are only available to people with `@arcadiascience.com` email addresses.

 | Date          | Tutorial                                                                                                                                                                   | Description                                                                                                                                                                                                                                                                                                                                                                                                                                          | Link to recording                                        |
 | ------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------- |